vdbogdanov/compose-collection/README.md

 # compose-collection

-This repository contains Docker Compose files for deploy some services.
+This collection provides a set of services, where each service is located in a separate Compose file.
+Later, Compose files containing several services will appear here to deploy the working environment in one click.

 ## Table of Contents